Skip to content

 Token rotation, double-submit-vs-sync-pattern, and cookie attributes (SameSite=Lax, HttpOnly, Secure) are host concerns — the pattern names where the check happens (in the action handler, before any state mutation), not which token scheme the app uses.

 The CSRF token field is also on the [:rf.http :sensitive-headers] denylist via the X-CSRF-Token / X-XSRF-Token entries in the standard set (014 §Header denylist) — when the token is carried in a request header (the JS-fetch path), the redaction is automatic.
-When carried in a form-body field, the value is redacted by the same trace-sanitisation mechanism whenever the action handler is marked :sensitive? true.
+When carried in a form-body field that lands in app-db, mark the token's app-db slot sensitive at the schema — [:csrf-token {:sensitive? true} [:string {:min 1}]] — so a schema-validation-failure trace redacts the value at that path (010 §:sensitive? — privacy in schema-validation error traces).
+Sensitivity is path-marked at the data value, not declared on the handler that touched it.

 File uploads — multipart POST